Considering Onfleet or Bringg as a delivery management tool? Read our Onfleet vs. Bringg review and see which tool is right for you.

-But with our entry price from just $359 per month for unlimited users and drivers - including all of the features discussed above (many of which Onfleet holds back from lower-tier customers, if it even has them) - eLogii is highly competitive.
+But with our entry price of just $359 per month for unlimited users and drivers – including all of the features discussed above (many of which Onfleet holds back from lower-tier customers, if it even has them) – eLogii is highly competitive.

 Bringg is primarily aimed at large enterprises in retail, food and grocery, and healthcare.
-Their customers include Wal-Mart, the Co-Op, Coca-Cola, and KFC.
+Their customers include Walmart, the Co-Op, Coca-Cola, and KFC.

-While Bringg does have smaller customers, its services are tailored most to big businesses, where deliveries and supply chains are integrated and which can make use of both their delivery and backend management capabilities.
+While Bringg does have smaller customers, its services are tailored most to big delivery businesses, where deliveries and supply chains are integrated and which can make use of both their delivery and backend management capabilities.

-For example, it allows all packages to be allocated a bar code (a POD-only paid-for extra with Onfleet) that enables inventory management and tracking back in the warehouse, as well as on-route.
+For example, it allows all packages to be allocated a barcode (a POD-only paid-for extra with Onfleet) that enables inventory management and tracking back in the warehouse, as well as on-route.